Military Benefits Guide: Spouses & Dependents

 Spouses’ & Dependents’ Comprehensive Military Benefits Guide

 Some military benefits for spouses and dependents are available regardless of the involvement or status of the service member.
-Others may require the participation of the service member (transferring GI Bill benefits, for example) or require troops to apply through the chain of command or other processes on behalf of the spouse or dependent.
+Others may require the service member’s participation (transferring GI Bill benefits, for example) or require troops to apply through the chain of command or other processes on behalf of the spouse or dependent.
+At least one benefit (the Basic Needs Allowance) requires the service member to apply on behalf of the entire family.

-In other cases, such as with medical care, you may only have to provide your current military spouse or dependent ID to get, use, or continue to use the benefit.
+In other cases, such as medical care, you may only have to provide your current military spouse or dependent ID to get, use, or continue using the benefit.

 - Education Benefits (including GI Bill transfer)